astronomer/docs/archived_software_docs/version-0.23/airflow-api.md

 * Implements CRUD (Create, Update, Delete) operations on *all* Airflow resources.
 * Includes authorization capabilities.

-> **Note:** To get started with Airflow 2.0 locally, read [Get Started with Apache Airflow 2.0](https://www.astronomer.io/guides/get-started-airflow-2).
+> **Note:** To get started with Airflow 2.0 locally, read [Get Started with Apache Airflow® 2.0](https://www.astronomer.io/guides/get-started-airflow-2).
 To upgrade an Airflow Deployment on Astronomer to 2.0, make sure you've first upgraded to both Astronomer Software v0.23 and Airflow 1.10.14.
 For questions, reach out to [Astronomer Support](https://support.astronomer.io).

 ### Make a Request